Cyborg-Robotics-Academy-Pvt-Ltd/cyborg-robotics-new/DASHBOARD_IMPLEMENTATION_SUMMARY.md

 1. **Clear Role Separation**: Users immediately understand they're in a different context after login
 2. **Reduced Cognitive Load**: Removes irrelevant marketing navigation from workspace areas
-3. **Professional Appearance**: Aligns with industry standards used by platforms like Udemy, Coursera, and Canvas
+3. **Professional Appearance**: Aligns with industry standards used by platforms like Udemy, Coursera and Canvas
 4. **Improved Focus**: Students/trainers can focus on learning without distractions
 5. **Better Mobile Experience**: Clean mobile menu specifically designed for dashboard use
 6. **Consistent Branding**: Maintains visual consistency with brand colors and styling